jessepav/lacygoill-wiki-backup/bug/vim.md

 ```
     [4, 4, 4]

-An error  should be  raised because  the second  argument of  `map()` must  be a
+An error should be given because the second argument of `map()` must be a string
-string or a funcref; not a number.
+or a funcref; not a number.

 ---
 ```vim